 Account freezing.
 Exchanges have been known to occasionally freeze user accounts, whether due to security concerns, technical issues or market turbulence.
 This could see you temporarily lose access to your crypto.

-Moving your XRP to a non-custodial wallet
+Moving your Ripple to a non-custodial wallet

 Pros

 Self-custody.
 A mantra repeated by crypto investors is "Not your keys, not your coins."
-This comes from the idea that the only way to guarantee ownership of your XRP is to own the private key — which isn't the case when you hold on an exchange.
+This comes from the idea that the only way to guarantee ownership of your Ripple is to own the private key — which isn't the case when you hold on an exchange.

 Security.
-XRP and cryptocurrency wallets vary greatly in their features and security.
+Ripple and cryptocurrency wallets vary greatly in their features and security.
 For the most secure experience, consider purchasing a hardware wallet, which is usually a small USB device that keeps your private keys offline at all times for an extra layer of security.

 Remittance.
 At its core, XRP Ledger is a payment gateway that can be used in the development of dapps, exchanges or cryptocurrency wallets where currency plays a role.
 By storing your XRP in a non-custodial wallet, you're able to interact directly on-chain and perform swaps and trades on DeFi exchanges.